mkalus/sw-talenttree-generator/Readme.txt

 Current status:
 - runs on command line, no fancy GUI
-- German and English talent tree for Edge of the empire file finished (EotE base game only for now)
+- All talent trees from Edge if the Empire base game (German and English)
+- Supplement "Enter the Unknown" (English)

 Help would be appreciated :-)